Emotions run deeply in me, and I am very sensitive to an array of feelings. |

 Looking back, I think early sexual involvement with boys my own age who lived in my neighborhood had triggered such same-sex attractions in me.
 The details of the beginnings of those behaviors are vague, and I don’t remember if I was the initiator or if someone else was.
 I knew that my parents and the parents of the boys with whom I did such things would be upset if they found out (and a few times they did), but to me they weren’t abnormal behaviors; I actually liked it, and I often sought opportunities to experiment with my and other curious boys’ bodies.
 I noticed boys, and even grown men more often after that, and was drawn to them in emotional and sexual ways.
 It wasn’t until I got older that I began to recognize what such attractions implied—a separate orientation altogether, different from all other people, one that I realized didn’t fit in with the rest of the world’s expectations of normal feelings or behavior.

-I did boys; like I could be myself.
+I felt more comfortable around girls than I did boys; like I could be myself. |

 As early pornography exposure turned to an addiction that fueled unhealthy sexual appetites and habits, crushes and infatuation with boys and girls became more intense.
 I was highly attracted to many boys and girls in my school; with the boys, my attractions were strictly carnal, lustful, and emphasized by a desire to act out sexually with them.
 I took immediate notice of the boys who were more handsome and good-looking, and they were the targets of my erotic thoughts; sexual fantasies were common place during those years.
 With boys my age, I felt inadequate and inconsistent as I constantly tried to act in a way where I could be measured according to masculine standards and expectations, wherein I always failed.